thdk/cloud-build-cache/README.md

 # cloud-build-cache

-Cache folders such as node_modules in gcs and restore them on next builds.
+Cache folders such as node_modules in Google Cloud Storage and restore them on next builds.

 **NOTE: If you are using `npm install` in your projects and are looking to speed up your CI/CD build process you should first look at using `npm ci`.**

+**NOTE: I found this method of caching `node_modules` only a little bit faster than using `npm ci` for larger projects with many dependencies.
+It's up to you to find out what works best for you and your team.
+See --no-cache option to disable cloud storage cache.**

 ## Install